 Who are your competitors?
 And how do you plan to stay in the game?

 Joe Skillington: Our main competitors are young university leavers.
-Due to the reduction in production costs, they have the most technical skills and have amazing access to the high-quality kit.
+Due to the reduction in production costs, they have the most technical skills and have amazing access to high-quality kits.
 We plan to ‘stay in the game’ by working with new creatives and keeping a keen eye on what others are doing around us.
 Also, keeping on top and improving our software skills is a must.

 Your final thoughts?

 Joe Skillington: We know lots of people in various businesses have really struggled through the last year, and we haven’t had it easy by any means.
-But we are really thankful that things have run relatively smoothly and projects that probably wouldn’t have arisen before lockdown became available.
+But we are really thankful that things have run relatively smoothly and project that probably wouldn’t have arisen before lockdown became available.
 We just hope things settle into some sort of pattern now, as we have had enough ups and downs over the last few months!